-Tapping the target-like button at the bottom center of the screen will display yellow circular controls called Resize Handles.
+Tapping the "target" button at the bottom center of the screen will display yellow circular controls called Resize Handles.
 On iPhone, there is one Resize Handle.
-On iPad, there are actually three resize handles, and they all behave in much the same way.
+On iPad, there are three resize handles, and they all behave in much the same way.

 Resize Handles can be used to set the relative size of the various segments of the interface to suit your taste and your needs.
-On iPhone and iPod touch, you can change the relative size of the Cue List and the Go and Pause/Stop buttons.
-On iPad, you can also adjust the relative size of the Notes area and the Hits panel.
+On iPhone and iPod touch, you can change the relative size of the cue list and the GO and Pause or Stop buttons.
+On iPad, you can also adjust the relative size of the Notes area and the hits panel.

 When you're finished with your adjustments, tap the "target" button at the bottom center screen again to hide the Resize Handle(s).